State House (Pennsylvania): History

 The house was designated as the official residence of the Lieutenant Governor of Pennsylvania in 1971 and was under the control of the Pennsylvania Department of General Services; Ernest Kline was the first lieutenant governor to live there.
 It was the only official residence of a lieutenant governor in the United States, and cost the state government roughly $400,000 a year to maintain in 2017.

 In 2019 Lieutenant Governor John Fetterman decided not to move into the residence upon being elected, instead choosing to open the grounds to the public.
-Fetterman's wife, Second Lady Gisele Barreto Fetterman, oversees the management of pool use for swim classes, summer camps, and other public functions.
-On May 9, 2019 Joe Scarnati, a Republican state senator and former lieutenant governor, proposed legislation that would require the Department of General Services to sell the residence, with proceeds going towards affordable housing and assisting military veterans, since the residence is not being used.
-By 2022, it was listed as "sold" on the state government's website.
+Fetterman's wife, Second Lady Gisele Barreto Fetterman, oversaw the management of pool use for swim classes, summer camps, and other public functions.
+On May 9, 2019 Joe Scarnati, a Republican state senator and former lieutenant governor, proposed legislation that would require the Department of General Services to sell the residence, with proceeds going towards affordable housing and assisting military veterans, since the residence was not being used.
+In December 2019, legislation passed in the state house and senate to instead transfer the property to the state Department of Military and Veterans Affairs (DMVA), which intended to use it in support of veterans' programs.
+By 2022, it was identified as "sold" on the state government's website, and reported in 2023 as having been given to the DMVA in 2019.